BEER AND THE GOOD LIFE

 This points to something important: There is a deep connection between being a human, living in a society, and enjoying what beer can give us.
 It might be too strong to say that that's what humans are for, or that that is what defines us as human.
 But it might not be too far off.

 The ancient Greek philosopher, Epicurus (341-270 BC), espoused a view a lot like Buddha's, really.
 Epicurus said that we should aim to live tranquil lives, through peace, freedom from fear, and absence of pain.
 Everything is just atoms in the void, and death is our final end.
 In the meantime, we can live well by being self-sufficient and surrounding ourselves with friends.
 Part of avoiding suffering is having the right attitudes.
 For example, he famously said, "Death is nothing to us," by which he meant that we should not fear death because when we die, we end, and we won't be there to think or feel anything.
 We can't suffer after we die, just as we didn't suffer before we were born.
 This brief span of consciousness is where all the suffering happens, baby!
-But also, all the pleasure, and all the value and all the goodness that can come from be a sentient living being.
+But also, all the pleasure, and all the value and all the goodness that can come from being a sentient living creature.
 It is a rare and special thing, in this vast and apparently almost lifeless universe, and we shouldn't waste it.

 We can, according to Epicurus, maximize the goodness of our lives by realizing that many of our destructive feelings and behaviors come from a sort of attachment to our fear of death.
 Once we stop fearing death, we avoid causing a lot of pain for ourselves and others.
 This, I think, is not a bad explanation of why some people sometmes "go crazy" with drinking too often and too much, where they black out and cause harm to themselves and others.
 Chronically drinking to excess like this to avoid our problems is probably not the best approach since it doesn't lead to what we want: we don't end up happy and rather than avoiding death, we die sooner.